jimmoffitt/developer_advocate.blog/metadataEvolution/choosingHistoricalAPI.md

 HPT:
 + Batch of rules to apply to a common time period
-+ Need filtering Operators not available in Search APIs
++ Need filtering Operators not available in Search APIs, full-parity with real-time PT.
 + Many millions of Tweets